zuplo/docs/docs/quickstarts/add-api-key-auth.md

+---
-# Add API-Key Authentication to any API
+title: Add API Key Authentication to any API
+sidebar_label: Add API Key Authentication
+---

 We [recommend API key authentication](/blog/2022/05/03/you-should-be-using-api-keys/) in most API sharing scenarios, but there’s a lot to implement to use API keys successfully.
 Let us take away all the pain.
 Follow this guide to get it working in less than 5 minutes.